Security Overview

 PubSub+ Event Broker: Software

-The Linux container consists of the software event broker is used in the machine image, but without the Linux host OS.
+The software event broker is packaged as a Linux container.
 The customer is responsible for all host OS hardening, patching, and testing.
-This task can be mitigated in cloud environments by using a base Linux OS from the cloud service provider .
+This task can be mitigated in cloud environments by using a base Linux OS from the cloud service provider.

 Given that the software event broker is deployed as a Linux container, securing the broker centers around two activities: securing the container and deploying the container in a secure host environment.
 Once these activities are completed, sensitive information such as passwords and certificates must also be protected by bootstrapping the software event broker.